 Eldritch Location: The Dunwich Building.
 You have hallucinations showing you how the place used to look in prewar times, doors open and shut randomly, and some items move about at their own accord.
 And then there's the Obelisk, with its highly radioactive nature, and ghostly whispers emanating from it.
 And the kicker?
 You enter the building from the north...but once inside, the door you just came in through is at the southern end.

 Evil Former Friend: Crowley was a friend of other people, but after being trapped and left behind, got a brooding anger against his former companions.
-He asks the wanderer to assassinate them and give him their keys - so that he can claim something from Fort Constantine.
+He asks the wanderer to assassinate them and give him their keys as 'proof.'
+The keys actually have another purpose.

 Evil Is Petty: Trying to play as an evil character can result in this at times.
 Many of the quests in the game are heavily skewed toward the Good end of the scale, especially if you want the best rewards available.
 Even if you make it clear to the NPCs that you're a selfish, greedy, money-grubbing bastard who's only doing it for the rewards, you still get Good Karma at the end.
 The result is a lot of random acts of theft and/or violence to offset this.